 When you need a break from the world, your home should be your sanctuary, and one sure way to do that is to add greenery.
 Indoor plants can provide a great boost for your physical health and state of mind, and they also make for the best color accent to break up any white space.
 For that stylish, on-trend botanical feel, Taylor says there are two routes you can go down.
 "You can choose exotic-inspired varieties with palm fronds, banana plants, and succulents, or go for a country feel with potted herbs on the kitchen window," he said.
 If your busy lifestyle doesn't allow time for parenting plants, choose one of these indoor varieties; we guarantee you can't kill them.

 We realize art is very personal, but there are still a few considerations when choosing works for a white space.
 If you have a busy room, Taylor suggests a "lone piece of oversize artwork is usually enough."
 However, in rooms that are either lacking in interesting architectural features or have an overpowering feature (such as dark red brick), a gallery wall can work wonders to create a focal point or temper an existing one.
-If you need help, this simple guide will take you from blank wall to gallery wall in seven simple steps.
+If you need help, this simple guide will take you from a blank wall to a gallery wall in seven simple steps.